 - Rewards-performance is defined, evaluated, and rewarded; merit pay and incentive plans; Gain-sharing programs and Scanlon plan

-Task-related behaviors of leader are that they adapt to demands of situation, sets direction, sets high performance standards, takes risks, scans and interprets environment (SWOT), provides frequent feedback, performs consistently, and focuses on needs of customers.
+Task-related behaviors of leader are that they adapt to demands of the situation, sets direction, sets high-performance standards, takes risks, scans and interprets environment (SWOT), provides frequent feedback, performs consistently, and focuses on needs of customers.

 Contributions of Fiedler’s Contingency Theory proposes that effective group performance depends upon the proper match between the leader’s style of interacting with followers and the degree to which the situation allows the leader to control and influence.
 Assumes a certain leadership style should be most effective in different types of situations, leaders do not readily changer leadership styles-matching the leader to the situation or changing the situation to make it favorable to the leader is required; assumers style and personality

 Least-preferred co-worker (LPC) Questionnaire determines leadership style be measuring responses to 18 contrasting adjectives High score is a relationship-oriented leadership style; choose employee least wanting to work.
 Situational factors in matching leader to the situation: leader-member relations-flexibility/level of cohesiveness and sense of the quality of relationships in teams, favorableness and style of leader, task structure-degree to which the group’s task is well defined/structured, and position power-power vested in the leader’s position to punish and reward.
 Right match between leader and orientation (Once we have a preference, we are stuck with it).